CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A Nazgul's prowess is modified by +2.
-Discard if attack doesn't wound a character. <br>&ensp;_Corruption._ One character (attacker's choice) wounded by an attack modified by this card receives 4 corruption points (place this card under the character). <br>&ensp;If at a Haven during his untap phase, a character with this card may attempt to remove it (but not untap or heal).
+Discard if attack doesn't wound a character. <br>&ensp;_Corruption._ One character (attacker's choice) wounded by an attack modified by this card receives 4 corruption points (place this card under the character). <br>&ensp;If at a Haven during his untap phase, a character with this card may attempt to remove it (but he may not untap or heal).
 Make a roll (or draw a #): if this result is greater than 4, discard this card. <br>&ensp;Cannot be duplicated on a given Nazgul.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>